Guildford West

-Guildford West is a suburb of Sydney, in the state of New South Wales, Australia that is located 26 kilometres west of the Sydney central business district, in the local government area of the Cumberland City Council and is part of the Greater Western Sydney region.
+Guildford West is a suburb of Sydney, in the state of New South Wales, Australia.
+It is located 26 kilometres west of the Sydney central business district, in the local government area of the Cumberland City Council and is part of the Greater Western Sydney region.
 Guildford West shares the postcode of 2161 with the separate suburbs of Guildford and Old Guildford.

 Education

 Guildford West Public School and as well as a number of preschools are situated within Guildford West.
 Although not in the suburb, Fairfield High School and Merrylands High School are in close vicinity to the suburb, depending on the residential area.

 Recreational areas

 The suburb features large sports grounds such as Guildford West Sportsground and Guildford Tennis Centre.
 There are number of small suburban parks with playgrounds and sports fields as well throughout the suburb.